Who gets costochondritis?

 The symptoms of costochondritis are a sharp pain in the chest that is worse when you cough or sneeze, and tenderness or swelling in the joints of the rib cage.

-Costochondritis is a symptom (chest pain resulting from inflammation) that can be caused by several factors, such as muscle strain, arthritis, vitamin D deficiency, or more serious causes such as heart problems or tumours.
+Costochondritis is a symptom (chest pain resulting from inflammation) that can be caused by several factors, such as muscle strain, arthritis, vitamin D deficiency, or more serious causes such as heart problems or tumors.

 Costochondritis is usually diagnosed by physical examination with your doctor.
 They may perform some additional tests, such as ECG and CT scan, to rule out more serious underlying causes of chest pain such as heart problems or infection.